jacktrusler/cheat_sheets/docs/mac.md

 here's they're awesomely named website for more info.
 [https://brew.sh/](https://brew.sh/)

+## Disable Gatekeeper

+Sometimes when you download something from the internet MacOS won't let you open it because it is from an unknown source and could be malware.
+If you're not afraid to live dangerously this is the command to disable Gatekeeper:
+`sudo spctl --global-disable`
+and re-enabling it is:
+`sudo spctl --global-enable`

 ## Stupid .DS_Store file
 When you open a folder using finder, macOS automatically writes a `.DS_Store` file.
 This file stores custom attributes like folder view options, icon positions, visual information, spotlight comments and